AidanConnelly/OpenGL-Assignment/remember.md

- * No includes after stuff - bad
+ * No includes after stuff - bad#
+ * don't use inline